peternguy/peternguy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm passionate about cutting out the middle mad and streamlining processes to improve efficiency.
+I'm passionate about cutting out the middle man and streamlining processes to improve efficiency.

 ### What I'm working on